khanlou/Meridian/Documentation/10 - Custom Property Wrappers.md

     @Auth var user // => will have type `User`

 This requires the request to be logged into execute (providing access control) and also allows you to access the user in the request's `execute()` method.

+If a value should be written by one part of the request and read by another, prefer `@RequestState` over a custom extractor.
+Custom extractors are best for deriving a value from the request context, while request state is designed for mutable, request-scoped storage shared by middleware and responders.